-Rev Jo currently preaches on the East Coast and on the West Coast.
-Currently she is the Settled Minister at the Unitarian Universalist Fellowship of San Dieguito in Solana Beach CA. A few samples of Worship Services led by her are listed below.
+Rev Jo currently preaches on the East Coast and on the West Coast and is available for pulpit supply.
+A few samples of Worship Services led by her are listed below.

 Bravery and Justice

 In this year of dissent and discourse, how do we find those qualities within ourselves to help better the world we live in?
 Are our Seven Principles enough to make the deep changes in ourselves and the world that needs to so desperately happen?

 This Sunday let us explore how we can become brave, how we can bring justice, and how we can add much more kindness to this world we live in.

 In this holiday service we will examine gratitude, how we feel when we have it, how we feel when we don’t.
 Can gratitude really bring us joy in times of sorrow or pain and is there a difference when we have gratitude with how we live our lives?
 In this service before Thanksgiving, may we all join together to share our gratitude and search for ways to bless the world with our gratefulness and sense of peace and harmony.